Hiligaynon people: Culture

+Hiligaynon settlers in Mindanao may have also assimilated Lumad and Moro traditions to varying degrees, and vice versa (e.g., the use of the Hiligaynon-language Toto as a nickname by non-Hiligaynons).

 Demographics

-According to a 2010 census, 8.44% of the national population is Hiligaynon/Ilonggo, compared to 24.44% Tagalog (the majority group).
+According to a 2010 census, 8.44% of the national population is Hiligaynon/Ilonggo, compared to 24.44% Tagalog (the plurality group).
 This makes the Hiligaynon the fourth most populous ethnic group in the nation behind the Tagalog (24.44%), the Cebuano (9.91%), the Ilocano (8.77%), Two provinces have populations above one million since a 1990 census: Iloilo (1,608,083) and Negros Occidental (1,821,206), comprising 97.6% and 80.7%, respectively, with urban centers taken into account.

 Overseas

 Like many other Filipino ethnic groups such as the Ilocano, there are organized associations of migrant Hiligaynon that aim to celebrate their culture through their own communities.
 Several publicly known organizations are concentrated in California and Hawaii, among other locations in the United States.

 Religion

 Most Hiligaynons are Christians, with a majority of these Christians being Roman Catholics.
 There are also smaller populations of Hiligaynons who are Aglipayan, Protestants, and Muslims.
-The indigenous Hiligaynon faiths were largely eliminated during the Spanish era and survived as Folk Catholicism.
+The Indigenous Hiligaynon faiths were largely eliminated during the Spanish era and survived as Folk Catholicism.